 I don’t want to steal the thunder from this gorgeous Salmon dish though, so let’s get to the recipe

 *Regular brown sugar with a dash of smoked paprika can be substituted for the Bourbon Brown Sugar from Bourbon Barrel Foods (Louisville, KY).

-The challenge is to start thinking about blueberries in new & unique ways during the winter months with winter fresh and frozen blueberries and experiment with different flavor pairings for blueberries.
+The challenge is to start thinking about blueberries in new & unique ways during and experiment with different flavor pairings for winter fresh and frozen blueberries.
 The four categories are: Balsamic, Coconut, Rosemary, and Banana.
 Wish me luck and check out the U.S. Highbush Blueberry Council‘s site for more recipes and information on these little blue dynamos.

 Edited 6/29/15 to delete information and links referring to, now defunct, Ziplist.